 ANVS301 is an orally administered drug being developed to increase cognitive capability in later stages of AD and dementia.
 ANVS301 was observed to improve memory and learning in very old rats by lowering the number of errors from six to three and shortening run times from approximately 75 to approximately 28 seconds.
-ANVS301 is in a Phase 1 clinical trial that was conducted and financed by the National Institutes of Health ("NIH").
-The single ascending dose study has been completed, and we expect to evaluate the continued development of ANVS301 based upon funding availability.
-When both the single and multiple ascending dose safety studies are complete, we will review the data and decide whether to pursue the indication of advanced AD.
+ANVS301 finished single ascending dose Phase 1 clinical trial that was conducted and financed by the National Institutes of Health ("NIH").